MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 ## API Usage

-API Usage shows the usage of LAS cloud service of your app.
+API Usage shows the usage of Leap Cloud cloud service of your app.

 1. Cloud Data